GamzkyScripts/gs_blips/README.md

 - Create blips with properties such as coordinates, sprite, label, and more.
 - Update and delete existing blips.
-- Handle blip overlays that provide additional information when hovering over blips.
+- Handle blip overlays that provide additional information when hovering over or selecting blips.
 - Automatically clean up blips when the resource is stopped.

 ## Installation